Written by Sneha Bhattacharjee and published on 27 April 2021.

-In an exclusive interview, Grammy award winner, Ricky Kej, talks about the power of music and why children should be allowed to make their career choices.
+In an exclusive interview, Grammy award winner, Ricky Kej, talks about the power of music and why children should be allowed to make their own career choices

-Ricky currently runs two state-of-the-art studios in Bangalore.
-Taking time off his busy schedule, Ricky takes ParentCircle on a musical journey.
-Here are some excerpts from the exclusive conversation.
+Ricky runs two state-of-the-art studios in Bangalore.
+Taking time off his busy schedule, Ricky took ParentCircle on a musical journey.

 PC: Was music always a choice, or did it happen by chance?

 Ricky: I started picking up musical instruments while I was in school.
 For me, listening to music preceded watching TV.
-It was because of my ear for music that I was always gifted things related to it, such as Walkman, music CDs etc. I have a huge collection of music at home.
-When I was in Class 11, I was sure I wanted music to be the only thing in my life.
+It was because of my ear for music that I was always gifted things related to it like the walkman, music CDs, etc. I have a huge collection of music at home.
+When I was in Class 11, I was sure I wanted the music to be the only thing in my life.
 I loved making music.
 Choice or chance?
 Hard to tell.

-PC: What was your parents’ reaction when you chose music as your career option?
+PC: What was the reaction of your parents when you chose music as your career?

-Ricky: Like most parents, they strongly opposed it, as they felt it wasn’t a valid profession.
-However, I managed to reach a compromise with my father.
-We decided that once I finished my degree in dental surgery, I can do whatever I wanted to, for the rest of my life.
-So, even during those five years of my course, I was practising music in the evenings.
+Ricky: Like most parents, they strongly opposed it, as they felt it wasn't a valid profession.
+However, we decided that once I finished my degree in dental surgery, I can do whatever I wanted to, for the rest of my life.
+So, during those five years of my course, I was practicing music in the evenings.
 Once my degree was over, I handed my certificate to my father and set out to pursue music.
-So yeah, I didn’t practice dental surgery even for a day.
+So yeah, I didn't practice dental surgery even for a day.

-PC: Do you think today’s parents have changed their views towards off-beat professions?
+PC: Do you think today's parents have changed their views towards off-beat professions as compared to before?

-In my opinion, parents should actually be spending time on instilling values of discipline, hard work and honesty in their child.
+In my opinion, parents should actually be spending time instilling values of discipline, hard work, and honesty in their child.
 He will then excel in whatever he does.
-It’s all about being passionate and what you strive to achieve.

 PC: It is often said that music is not just about entertainment; the benefits are many.
 Your thoughts?